Translation of the Final Fantasy IV Documents on Settings Book

 The Baronian Army has newly established a "Black Mage Corps" and a "White Mage Corps".

-The White Mage Corps, however, holds very little power or influence in the Baronian Army, as the army has not historically devoted much of its resources to magic; it ammounts to little more than a relief unit.
+The White Mage Corps, however, holds very little power or influence in the Baronian Army, as the army has not historically devoted much of its resources to magic; it amounts to little more than a relief unit.

-Light Enough for the Physically Weak to Wield, but Difficult to Aim
+Light Enough for the Physically Weak to Wield, but Difficult to Aim and Lacking in Power

 The only weapon that can attack at long range.
-Nearly anyone can wield them, but their awkwardness makes them difficult to aim accurately.
+Nearly anyone can wield them, but their awkwardness makes them extremely difficult to aim accurately.
 The weapon chooses its wielder, though, so those trained and skilled with the bow have no problem.
 Furthermore, a wide variety of designs are applied to the arrows themselves, producing a range of effects that augment a bow's attack power.

 A wooden bow infused with elfin magic; it boosts one's agility and wisdom when equipped.
 It possesses high magic resistance and is very effective against magic-user types.
 When used as an item, it unleashes a burst of magic power.